rubendal/Sm4sh-Calculator/README.md

 http://rubendal.github.io/Sm4sh-Calculator/kocalc.html

 Calculates opponent's KO percentages on inputted position on a stage, it can also calculate best DI angle the opponent can use to survive on that position or generate a vector field to get best di possible on various positions however this calculation is a heavy process so it could freeze the page for a moment or even get a popup that the page isn't responding

+Reminder: character models/ECBs/animations not included so KO percents are not accurate by a small margin

 ### Percentage Calculator
 http://rubendal.github.io/Sm4sh-Calculator/percentcalc.html